 So we did and had a wonderful time.
 Emma was a gracious hostess, making sure we were comfortable, taking us to nice restaurants, ordering food in on a rainy evening.
 Having been there many times, she did not want to sightsee with us, but sent us out to visit the interesting local sites that she knew we would enjoy.

-Over meals she would entertain us with stories of her life with George, their children and grandchildren, pastoring a church, and fostering more than 30 children.
+Over meals she charmed us with stories of her life with George, their children and grandchildren, pastoring a church, and fostering more than 30 children.
 And she listened with understanding and unconditional acceptance as we shared some of the dark griefs that we have walked through, some of which we have shared with no one outside our family.

 George and Emma are people who love God and express that love by caring for each other, their family and everyone else they meet.
 That week we were the fortunate recipients of that love too.
 In some ways, it felt like George was there with us after all.